 Who must file Form W-3.
 Anyone required to file Form W-2 must file Form W-3 to transmit Copy A of Forms W-2.
-Make a copy of Form W-3 and a copy of each Form W-2 Copy A (For SSA) to keep for your records for at least 4 years.
+Make a copy of Form W-3; keep it and Copy D (For Employer) of Forms W-2 with your records for 4 years.
 Be sure to use Form W-3 for the correct year.
 If you are filing Forms W-2 electronically, also see E-filing.

 Household employers.
 Even employers with only one household employee must file Form W-3 to transmit Copy A of Form W-2.
 On Form W-3, check the "Hshld. emp." checkbox in box b.
-For more information, see Schedule H (Form 1040), Household Employment Taxes, and its separate instructions.
+For more information, see Schedule H (Form 1040 or 1040-SR), Household Employment Taxes, and its separate instructions.
 You must have an employer identification number (EIN).
-See Box b-Employer identification number (EIN).
+See Box b Employer identification number (EIN).